davidpagnon/davidpagnon/README.md

 - 👋 Hi, I’m @davidpagnon

-- 👀 I’m interested in learning in a general sense, and in particular in anything related to research in sports.
+- 👀 I’m interested in learning in a general sense, and in particular in anything related to sports and arts.
+I created two widespread open-source applications for markerless motion analysis: [Pose2Sim](https://github.com/perfanalytics/pose2sim) and [Sports2D](https://github.com/davidpagnon/Sports2D).

-- 🌱 After completing a PhD in computer vision and biomechanics in Grenoble, France, I am currently pursuing a post-doc in Bath, UK. \
+- 🌱 In 2023, I completed a PhD in computer vision and biomechanics in Grenoble, France.
+I am now splitting my time between a post-doc research position at the University of Bath, UK, and a computer vision engineer position at [ForceTeck](https://forceteck.com/).
-  I'm working on markerless motion capture applied to sports.

 - :monkey_face: Before that, I was a professional parkour artist.
-I am still performing part-time.\
+I am still performing part-time all over Europe.\
   See a video of [one of our performances here](https://www.youtube.com/watch?v=xUVjlUrHqXk), or a video of [me at Ninja Warrior](https://www.youtube.com/watch?v=lm3TyZ8L9S0).

 - 📫 How to reach me: contact@david-pagnon.com

   http://david-pagnon.com/ \
   https://www.instagram.com/davidpagnonpro/ \